KrushankPatel/KrushankPatel/README.md

 [![Website Badge](https://img.shields.io/badge/StackOverflow-Krushank-yellow)](https://stackoverflow.com/users/21152402/krushank-patel)

-Hello Gyus!!My name is KRUSHANK PATEL someone who is always passionate for learning more about tech and life.Currently,I'm Learning Full Stack Web Development and and loves working with cutting edge tools and technologies.I have goal to work with a wide range of skills that include back-end development using open source technologies (NodeJs,Express Js,NPM) and front-end development (HTML5, CSS3, Javascript,ReactJs,Redux,Three Js,Bootstrap5,Tailwind CSS) and Server Administrator(AWS) and database(MongoDB).I'm currently learning these technologies to make myself advanced web developer.
+Hello Gyus!!My name is KRUSHANK PATEL someone who is always passionate for learning more about tech and life.Currently,I'm Learning Full Stack Web Development and and loves working with cutting edge tools and technologies.I have goal to work with a wide range of skills that include back-end development using open source technologies (NodeJs,Express Js,NPM) and front-end development (HTML5, CSS3, Javascript,ReactJs,Redux,Three Js,Bootstrap5,Tailwind CSS) and Server Administrator(AWS) and database(MongoDB).As a B.Tech IT student and Edureka intern, I am constantly striving to expand my knowledge and skills in the field of technology.
  <div height="40">&nbsp;</div>